ti-uni-bielefeld/T-SIMD/README_CONTRIBUTORS_AND_MAINTAINERS.md

 ### Creating the release

 - Choose a new version number according to the [Semantic Versioning](https://semver.org/) scheme.
-- Create a new tag for the new version with the following command (making sure you are on the commit you want to tag as the release (usually the most recent one)):
+- Make sure that you are on the commit you want to tag as the release (usually the most recent one).
+- Create a new tag for the new version with the following command:
   ```shell
   $ git tag -a <tag> -m "<description>"
   ```